How do I even begin to describe last week?

-She met the friends that she has seen photos of & heard stories of.
-They met my precious mom that they had seen photos of & heard about.
+She met the friends that she has seen photos of & heard their stories.
+They met my precious mom that they had seen photos of & heard about countless times.

 My beautiful mom stepped foot on the soil that she has been desiring to visit for 25+ years.
 She planted trees, she painted homes, she held babies, she prayed with single mothers.

 If you hear one thing, hear this: Those 25+ years of "waiting" were not wasted at all.
 The Lord would be just as good & just as sovereign if my mom was never able to come to Haiti.
 But He allowed her to get to be here, & to see the people she has prayed for & the fruit of her prayers.
 I deeply respect my mom because in the middle of the "wait" - she lived.
 She sacrificed.
 She loved.
 She prayed.
 She trusted.
 She poured herself out.